About Data Warehouse Module Deployment

 One of the main reasons for having three different databases is so that you can optimize your hardware environment more easily.
 In high-volume environments, the DWStagingandConfig and DWRepository databases must be on computer hardware that is optimized for read/write I/O. However, the computer hardware hosting the DWDatamart database must be optimized for read I/O. With that difference in mind, you can separate the DWDatamart to a different server or drive from the DWStagingandConfig and DWRepository databases.
 However, the DWStagingandConfig and DWRepository databases must remain on the same server.

 At a high level, ETL occurs in the processes described in the following sections.
 If you plan on authoring management packs that are used for custom reporting, you will probably need to know more about these processes in depth.
-For more information about ETL processes, see the Authoring Guide for System Center 2012 - Service Manager.

 The extract process starts on a scheduled interval.
 Extract is the process that retrieves raw data from your online transaction processing system (OLTP) store, which in this case is the Service Manager database.